 - Wash jars, keep warm until filling.
-Heat lids in hot water for 10 minutes until ready to use.
-DO NOT BOIL LIDS.
+Prepare lids according to manufacturers instructions.

 - Add seasonings per jar.
 Divide beef among jars.
 Divide veggies among jars.
 Pour hot meat juices, then hot water into hot jars, leaving 1-inch head space.
 Remove bubbles with plastic knife and wipe jar rim carefully with hot wipe before sealing.
 Cover and seal, place in pressure canner (with 3 quarts simmering water), exhaust steam 10 minutes, process in pints 1 hour and 15 minutes at 10# up to 1000’ elevation.
 Let pressure drop of own accord (about 30 minutes), open canner, remove jars to clean towel and let cool and seal, setting apart to allow air to circulate.
 Remove rings and wash jars carefully.